-- 1. Move abstract WSDLs of Application Business Service Connector to the MDS.
-Refer to Section 2.1.3.4, "Using MDS in AIA." - 2.
-Configure the JDeveloper to access the MDS repository.
-Refer to Section 2.1.3.4, "Using MDS in AIA."
+1. Move abstract WSDLs of Application Business Service Connector to the MDS.

+2. Configure the JDeveloper to access the MDS repository.

 To complete ABCS development for the AIA Service Constructor:

 1. Rearrange service invocations, if necessary.

 The AIA Service Constructor generates relevant definitions for all external service invocations in a sequence in the order that you specify while using the wizard.
 If your ABCS requires that the invocations be done either in parallel or based on certain other conditions, rearrange the services as needed using Oracle BPEL Designer.